 Cosmopolitan environments are composed of broad-minded individuals, receptive to all good things from outside, without imposing barriers based on nationality, race, origin, etc., but only on the basis of harmfulness.
 These environments are often formed by people of very diverse backgrounds, but this is not necessarily the case.
 The key is the attitude towards life, which is usually live-and-let-live and inclusive of anything that is not harmful.
 These circles, where there is curiosity and motivation to build, tend to be fertile ground for the dissemination of new ideas and advancements, for entrepreneurship, initiatives and innovation, progress, and an orientation towards excellence and continuous improvement.

-LET’S BUILD A BETTER WORLD!: Let’s strive for excellence
+BUILDING A BETTER WORLD!
+Strive for excellence

 This was the case in Pericles’ Athens in the 5th century BC, the Florence of the Medici during the Renaissance, Paris in the 18th and 19th centuries, New York and Berlin in the Roaring Twenties, or San Francisco, London, Amsterdam, and Ibiza in the 1960s and beyond.
 Just like the formation of a rainbow when certain atmospheric elements converge, when certain circumstances come together in specific places and times, these inspiring and even magical environments are created with a rich humus of freedom and free thought.
 These attract creative and restless people, leading to a cultural, artistic, scientific, technological, economic, and/or social flourishing.